What makes your tours different?

 Full-price cancellation charges for individual daily adventures will be assessed to you if the trip is canceled by you (the guest) less than 48 hours prior to the departure date.
 If cancelled by us – no cancellation fee.
 We have a 30-day cancellation policy for all private, group, and custom tours.

 What should I bring with me on the tour?

 Please bring a jacket, comfortable shoes, cameras, sunscreen, umbrellas, sunglasses, and binoculars.
-Driver/Guide gratuities are also not included ($5 per person half-day, $10 full-day recommended).
+Driver/Guide gratuities are also not included (10-20% of tour price recommended).
 The weather in the Rocky Mountains is totally different than that of Denver.
 Guests should plan on bringing at least a light jacket at all times of the year – even during the Summer months.
 During Winter/Spring guests should plan on bringing a warm coat.
 If you do not wish to bring a coat, please bring layers.
 Always remember; It is better to be prepared and not need it than it is to need it and not be prepared.
 Also, since Colorado is a dry environment, we recommend bringing along a bottle of water or two to keep hydrated throughout your tour.

 What is included in the tours?

 All of our adventures include a knowledgeable, friendly tour guide, clean, comfortable touring vehicles, snacks and drinks, the price of admission to all included sites, and park entrance fees.

 What Type of Vehicles do you Use for your daily tours?